dare-centre/DDC-I/README.md

-# DARE-Newcrest data challenge - flotation plant dataset
-DARE 2022
+# DARE - Deluxe Data Challenge I

-This repository contains the data and example jupyter notebooks for the DARE-Newcrest data challenge.
+This repository contains the data and example jupyter notebooks for the DARE Deluxe Data Challenge I.

 ## Data
 The data is available in the `data` folder.
 We will be using the files: